Derwent Valley and Beyond - Itinerary

 - From New Norfolk, continue through the tiny hamlets of Bushy Park, Plenty and Westerway up into the mountains to Mt Field National Park and beyond to rugged Maydena and the Styx Valley of Tasmania's south-west.
 Decide how far west you want to go, according to your interests and time.

 - Mt Field National Park is one of Tasmania's oldest and best-loved national parks with easy access to some of Tasmania's wild beauty.
-The Tyenna River en route to Mt Field is home to trophy-sized trout and one of the best rivers to fish in Tasmania.
+The Tyenna River is one of the best rivers to fish in Tasmania.
+Containing brown and rainbow trout the river offers excellent dry fly fishing and nymphing like none other in the area.

 - In the national park, take a short walk through the ferns and rainforest to the much-photographed spectacular Russell Falls and Lady Barron Falls or take the Tall Trees Walk and be awed by the forest giants.